LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Adds the two operands and the carry flag.
 The result is written into the first operand.
 The first operand can not be a constant.

-> Addition of big signed operands can be splitted in several `ADC` commands.
+> Addition of big signed operands can be splitted into several `ADC` commands.

 ### Affected Flags